ASHFORD DISTRICT

 **PARANORMAL ACTIVITY**

-There have been accounts of noises such as cursing and quarrelling, as well as the sound of something dragging down the stairs and out to the well—possibly echoes of past events or the murder.
-A previous landlady reported that a barbell would mysteriously ring by itself, and glasses would fall from the shelves for no apparent reason.
-Additionally, several reports mention the sighting of phantom children in Victorian-style dresses in the bar area.
+There have been accounts of sounds such as swearing and quarrelling, as well as the noise of something being dragged down the stairs and out to the well.
+Are these merely echoes of previous incidents, or perhaps remnants of a murder?
+A former landlady reported that a barbell would inexplicably ring by itself, and glasses would fall from the shelves for no obvious reason.
+Might these crashes be echoes of smuggler skirmishes or simple timber contraction?
+Additionally, several reports mention sightings of phantom children in Victorian-era dresses in the bar area, leaving visitors to wonder whether these are fleeting shadows of history or tricks played by flickering lights.
+The mysteries within the Walnut Tree Inn invite each visitor to draw their own conclusions.

 9. THE WOOLPACK INN